 Along Came a Spider Pavilion: Big Spiders Are Back at the Natural History Museum

 If you've ever visited the museum’s annual Butterfly Pavilion, you're familiar with the throngs of smiling families that pass through oohing, ahhing, and extending fingers.
 The fall Spider Pavilion crowd behaves quite differently – more along the lines of gasping, shuddering, and shrinking away.
 I've never seen a single spider house visitor needing a reminder not to touch.

 The dramatic-looking spiders journey here from as far away as the swamps of Louisiana, though local varieties are also represented.
 Breeds inclined to sit in their webs are chosen for the exhibit, and we learned that only females are selected because the she-spiders are so much bigger than the he-spiders.
-The Spider Den houses those spiders that are best viewed while safely contained behind glass, including tarantulas, wolf spiders, and jumping spiders; the spiders spinning free are those not considered dangerous to humans.
+The Spider Den houses those spiders that are best viewed while safely contained behind glass, including tarantulas, wolf spiders, and jumping spiders; none of the spiders spinning free are considered dangerous to humans.

 Originally published October 13, 2011